-Roll out dough into 12-in circle on floured counter.
-Arrange in tart pan and fold down the high edges so that they are only ½ inch above edges of pan.
-Cover and chill for 1 hour.
+Sprinkle flour on counter and roll out dough into 12-inch circle.
+Arrange in tart pan, paying particular attention to the edges.** Fold down or trim off any high edges so that they are only ½ inch above edges of pan.
+Rewrap in plastic and chill for 1 hour.

-Combine flour, remaining 1½ c sugar, and butter or margarine in food processor and process until clumpy.
+Meanwhile, combine 1½ c sugar, flour, and butter in food processor and pulse until clumpy.
+Set aside.

-Pour cranberries into baked pie crust so that they form a slight mound in the center.
-Drop slightly squished handfuls of topping on top.
+Arrange cranberries in baked pie crust so that they form a slight mound in the center, then scatter slightly squished handfuls of flour/sugar mixture on top.